GrubRescue9827/MrauuScript/README.md

-# MrauuScript
+# MrauuScript (Pronounced: "MrowScript")
-A collection of BASH scripts to automate updating and managing a Minecraft Server.
+**Minecraft Routine Automated Update Utilities** is a collection of various BASH scripts designed to make administering a Minecraft server easier!